-The best trackpads might seem like a thing of the past, with may creatives opting for the much more common mouse as their go-to PC accessory.
-However, because there's no need to move your whole arm when using a trackpad, they can offer an added level of comfort that the best mice can't.
-Plus, today's sleek, low-profile designs allow you to rest your wrist in a neutral position on your desk.
+Though the best trackpads might initially seem to be a thing of the past (with many creatives choosing a much more common mouse as the go-to PC companion), the fact you don't need to move your whole arm when using them means they can be more comfortable than other models.
+And modern sleek, low-profile designs allow you to rest your wrist in a neutral position when using them.

-Trackpads are very affordable too, and working with one is just like using a phone, tablet or touchscreen laptop, so you'll pick it up in no time.
-If you're looking for a pointing device that'll be kinder to your hands, we've picked out the very best options around.
+If affordability is important to you, trackpads are a great option.
+And working with one is just like using a phone, tablet or touchscreen laptop so you'll get used to it quickly.
 Want an inbuilt trackpad?
 Check out our round up of the best laptops for graphic design.

 The Apple Magic Trackpad 2 is the gold standard in trackpads, and one of very few that support macOS.
 It features a lower profile than Apple's first iteration, keeping your hand in a natural, flat position while your tap and slide across its smooth glass surface.